 Details on the annual Gathering, the Companion, the newsletter, website, work trips, search and rescue, the Endangered Services Campaign and other ALDHA activities are included, along with copies of the Gathering program from the previous year and a copy or two of a recent newsletter.

 The ALDHA trailer

-In 2016, ALDHA purchased a storage trailer that can hold our growing inventory of merchandise and be hauled to various trail events like Trail Days and the Gathering.
+In 2016, ALDHA purchased a storage trailer that can hold our growing inventory of merchandise to be hauled to various trail events like Trail Days and the Gathering.
 It was detailed with the ALDHA logo as well as the logos of several of our other programs, like ALDHA Care, the new Search and Rescue team, the Endangered Services Campaign, our Trail Aid work trips and our thru-hiker recognition awards.
-It also plugs the Companion with an image of the 2018 cover.
+It also plugs the Companion with an image of the 2019 cover.
 (There's no mention of our award-winning newsletter, but maybe next time.)